kimberlie901/Eat_At_Quiznos/README.md

 - I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
 - SO THAT I can gauge my progress compared to my peers

-### Acceptance Criteria

-- GIVEN I am taking a code quiz
-- WHEN I click the start button
-- THEN a timer starts and I am presented with a question
-- WHEN I answer a question
-- THEN I am presented with another question
-- WHEN I answer a question incorrectly
-- THEN time is substracted from the clock
-- WHEN all questions are answered or the timer reaches 0
-- THEN the game is over
-- WHEN the game is over
-- THEN I can save my initials and score

 ### Usage

 ### Technologies